 4. Remember the Changes in Your Business and Processes

-As your procurement methods change, it’s important to catch any gaps in your information and make sure your systems are talking to each other.
+As your procurement methods change, it’s essential to catch any gaps in your information and ensure your systems are talking to each other.
 Digitalization is key to making your financial systems run smoothly.
 “It’s a matter of automation.
 Automation empowers you to consolidate your bank data into a single source of truth and limits the multitude of data sources you’re pulling your information from.”

-Cash flow automation provides “an easy, scalable solution to not only have real-time visibility or your cash balances globally, but also automates your cash forecasting and forecasting models in real-time.”
+Cash flow automation provides “an easy, scalable solution to not only have real-time visibility of your cash balances globally, but also automates your cash forecasting and forecasting models in real-time.”